 A lack of standards means that interpreting results can be challenging, for both the authors of a paper, as well as the journal.

 There are many different pieces of advice that you can look at when writing a report.
-Here, we’ll take a brief look at three things that can help:
+Here, we’ll take a brief look at three things that can help an author to provide a valuable peer review report:

 Be concise